NullAllocation/rke2-cluster-starter/README.md

 4. Prepare the cluster nodes for Ansible:

     Ansible will need to execute commands against the cluster nodes.
-We setup certificate-based logins using the host key of the ansible controller host, therefore logins from the ansible controller host are password-less.  when.
-Some environments present challenges during installation due to internet restrictions.
-Setting up a RKE2 cluster involves a lot of downloads and communication with internet servers.
-A solution for installing in internet restricted environments is to download the artifacts prior to installation and then copy them to the nodes.
+We setup certificate-based logins using the host key of the ansible controller host, therefore logins from the ansible controller host are password-less.
+In addition, the host file is modified to reference all cluster nodes by names and IP addresses.

     ```
     bash setup-nodes.sh -i inventory.ini -p <passwd>
     ```

-    This command should produce a 'local_artifacts' folder containing RKE2 artifacts to distribute to the cluster's nodes.
-This should help when installing in environments in which external internet access is limited.

-5. Access the Keycloak web interface:
+5. Run the playbook:

-   Open a web browser and navigate to `https://<ENV_KC_HOSTNAME>:8443/admin`<br>
-   ... where <ENV_KC_HOSTNAME> is the value assigned in the .env file.

-    You should see the Keycloak login page.
-Edge, Brave, and Chromium browsers have been verified to work.
+    Ansible will need to execute commands against the cluster nodes.

+    ```
+    ansible-playbook playbook.yaml -i inventory.ini
+    ```

    Note: The first time you access the web interface, you'll need to accept the self-signed SSL certificate.

-6. Log in to the Keycloak web interface:

-   Use the default administrator credentials to log in:

-   - Username: admin
-   - Password: admin

 ## Testing the installation